ennnbeee/AutopilotGroupTagger/README.md

 > [!IMPORTANT]
 >
-> - Supports PowerShell 5 on Windows
 > - Supports PowerShell 7 on Windows and macOS
 > - `Microsoft.Graph.Authentication` module should be installed, the script will detect and install if required.
-> - `Microsoft.PowerShell.ConsoleGuiTools` module should be installed when using PowerShell 7, the script will detect and install if required.
+> - `Microsoft.PowerShell.ConsoleGuiTools` module should be installed, the script will detect and install if required.
 > - Entra ID App Registration with appropriate Graph Scopes or using Interactive Sign-In with a privileged account

 ## 🔄 Updates

 - **v0.7.0**
   - Updated to allow for re-running of the script
-  - Bug fixes
+  - Bug fixes and UI improvements
 - v0.6.0
   - New functionality to allow for unblocking of Autopilot devices
 - v0.5.0